 IP phones are the standard office phone at UB.
 Their connection goes through the Internet, using a UB network jack.
 It can share the jack used for your computer's network connection.

 There are two models available:

 Analog phones are allowed only in special circumstances.
-Analog lines are used only for fax machines, older Polycom conference phone models, internal-only lines, emergency phones, and panic buttons.
+Analog lines are used only for fax machines, older Polycom conference phone models, internal-only lines and emergency phones.

 Polycom Speakerphones are used for conference calls.
 IP Polycom sets are the standard conference phone on campus, providing better voice clarity than analog.
 You can purchase an IP Polycom or reserve one for a single-use through the OTS Call Center.
 If necessary, you can use a Nortel 1100 series as a conference speakerphone for up to 3 participants.

 Dial x5900 from an on-campus phone (or 410.837.5900 from off-campus) and say the first and last name of the person you’d like to call.
 If you don’t know the person’s name, you can say the department name, such as “Human Resources.”

 Please note that some office names might not be easily recognizable at first.
 Contact the OTS Call Center (410.837.6262 or firstname.lastname@example.org) to report any discrepancies within the new system.